JuanSessions/musician-portfolio/README.md

 # Musician Portfolio

-This is a small project from Juan and Natalia.
+This is a project from Juan and Natalia.

-You can check it out on https://natalialexandra.github.io/musician-portfolio/
+You can check it out on https://juansessions.github.io/musician-portfolio/